gor181/courses-intro-to-sql/chapter4.md

 gives you the titles of films sorted by release year, from newest to oldest.

 <hr>
-How do you think `ORDER BY` sorts a column of text values by default?
+How do you think `ORDER BY` sorts a column of text values by default? adf

 `@instructions`
 - Alphabetically (A-Z)